A Public Faith

 Miroslav Volf

 Miroslav Volf (DrTheol, University of Tübingen) is the Henry B. Wright Professor of Theology at Yale Divinity School and founding director of the Yale Center for Faith and Culture in New Haven, Connecticut.
-He has written more than twenty books,...
+He has written or edited more than two...

 Continue reading about Miroslav Volf